 |The Haber Corporation Fire killed 35 people and injured 32.
 North Avenue, looking east.|

-The first alarm was turned in April 16, 1953, at 8:47 AM.
+The first alarm was turned on April 16, 1953, at 8:47 AM.
 The firemen of the 3rd Battalion arrived in less than three minutes.

 By 9:00 AM, a 5-11 alarm was sounded, bringing 59 pieces of fire equipment to the scene.
-Ambulances, police squadrons, even police cars, were pressed into service to carry victims to five different hospitals.
-Electricity was turned off in a 20-square block area surrounding the scene.
-Ventilating fans were placed on their highest setting in the subway because of the smoke.
+Ambulances, police squadrons, and even police cars were pressed into service to carry victims to five different hospitals.
+Electricity was turned off in a 20-square block area surrounding the scene, and ventilating fans were placed on their highest setting in the subway because of the smoke.

-A mechanic, Ted Mechnek, had just left his parked car on the way to work at a local business when the initial explosion occurred.
-“Glass flew all over the street,” he said.
-In just a second it seemed fire burst out all of the second-floor windows.
-In another second a woman jumped from a third-floor window to the roof of the one and a half story receiving department.
+A mechanic, Ted Mechnek, had just left his parked car on the way to work at a local business when the initial explosion occurred. ""Glass flew all over the street,"" he said.
+In just a second, it seemed fire burst out all of the second-floor windows.
+In another second, a woman jumped from a third-floor window to the roof of the one-and-a-half-story receiving department.
 Then a man jumped and turned to catch others as they jumped.
-Ten or 15 must have jumped that way, but the smoke was so dense it was hard to tell the exact number.
-A man appeared at a third-story window, his clothing either burned or blown off.”
+Ten or 15 must have jumped that way, but the smoke was so dense that it was hard to tell the exact number.
+A man appeared at a third-story window, his clothing either burned or blown off.""

-An inspector on the third-floor assembly line, Florence Haislip, said from her hospital bed at Augustana Hospital, “We heard a tremendous explosion which shook the whole building.
-I ran with about 60 other women for the fire escape.
+An inspector on the third-floor assembly line, Florence Haislip, said from her hospital bed at Augustana Hospital, ""We heard a tremendous explosion which shook the whole building.
+I ran with about 60 other women to the fire escape.
 Some of the women were screaming in panic.
-I saw I wasn't going to be able to reach the fire escape, so I climbed thru a window, hung by my hands and dropped.”
+I saw I wasn't going to be able to reach the fire escape, so I climbed thru a window, hung by my hands, and dropped.""

-Even as the recovery effort was continuing, Coroner Walter E. McCarron appointed a jury of a dozen men that held its first meeting on April 17th.
-Within a week it became apparent that the loss of 35 lives might have been prevented if regulations had been properly followed and appropriate precautions were taken.
+Even as the recovery effort continued, Coroner Walter E. McCarron appointed a jury of a dozen men that held its first meeting on April 17.
+Within a week, it became apparent that the loss of 35 lives might have been prevented if regulations had been properly followed and appropriate precautions had been taken.

 A building of this size, the Assistant City Fire Commissioner, Anthony J. Mullaney, testified, should have had three means of egress.
-There were only two – an inner stairway that was unusable after the explosion and a fire escape.
-City Building Commissioner Roy T. Christiansen testified that the Haber company had failed to obtain building permits for part of its remodeling work (some of which required the boarding up of an additional stairway), and that a company executive had admitted that company officials “winked at” employees who smoked illegally in Haber plants.
+There were only two – an unusable inner stairway after the explosion and a fire escape.
+City Building Commissioner Roy T. Christiansen testified that the Haber company had failed to obtain building permits for part of its remodeling work (some of which required the boarding up of an additional stairway) and that a company executive had admitted that company officials "" winked at"" employees who smoked illegally in Haber plants.

-By April 29th the hearings began to move toward a conclusion.
-Arvid M. Tienson, the chief supervising engineer of the Illinois Department of Labor's factory inspection division told the jury that he and an assistant found two pieces of a duct from the building's ventilation system that had been blown away by the initial explosion.
-There was no evidence of fire in the two pieces but each had “aluminum dust fine enough to explode.”
+By April 29, the hearings began to move toward a conclusion.
+Arvid M. Tienson, the chief supervising engineer of the Illinois Department of Labor's' factory inspection division, told the jury that he and an assistant found two pieces of a duct from the building's ventilation system that had been blown away by the initial explosion.
+There was no evidence of fire in the two pieces, but each had ""aluminum dust fine enough to explode.""

-Mr. Tienson said, “There had to be a power failure or blocking of the duct, and something to trigger the explosion.”
-Witnesses had testified earlier that a flash fire at one of the first floor buffing machines had occurred.
+Mr. Tienson said, ""There had to be a power failure or blocking of the duct and something to trigger the explosion.""
+Witnesses had testified earlier that a flash fire occurred at one of the first-floor buffing machines.

-The owners of the building, former 43rd Alderman Titus Haffa and members of his family, were not mentioned in the jury's findings although Coroner Walter E. McCarron said, “If I were a member of the jury I personally would have held the owners of the property and the companies to the grand jury for criminal negligence.
-However, this is your verdict and I accept it.”
+The owners of the building, former 43rd Alderman Titus Haffa and members of his family, were not mentioned in the jury's findings.
+However, Coroner Walter E. McCarron said, ""If I were a jury member, I would have held the owners of the property and the companies to the grand jury for criminal negligence.
+However, this is your verdict, and I accept it.""

 |The Haber Corporation's location today.
 North Avenue, looking east.|